Friday, February 19, 2021

 The enclosure is very compact and fits perfectly both capacitors I used.

-Important! - Failure to properly decouple / block the Geiger's DC bias from the Signal Generator's output will destroy your Signal Generator!
+Important! - Failure to properly decouple / block the Geiger's DC bias from the Signal Generator's output will destroy the front-end of your Signal Generator!

 The calibration procedure is super simple - I select a scale on the Ludlum, dial the frequency on the generator and adjust the calibration trimmer-pot for this range until I get the correct reading on the analog metering system.